You have exceeded your shopping time limit and your shopping cart has been emptied.

 What are cluster standards?

 They are design specifications for certain exterior elements of the cluster architecture that usually define basic requirements or limitations.
-Often they describe an acceptable solution which will allow the applicant to proceed with their proposed improvement or replacement after a simple staff review and approval, but they do not preclude Design Review Board (DRB) review of alternative solutions.
+Often cluster standards describe an acceptable solution which will allow a property owner to proceed with their proposed improvement or replacement after a simple staff review and approval, but they do not preclude Design Review Board (DRB) review of alternative solutions.

 Why can't the cluster board review design alterations for its own residents?